julikss/Web-Planner/README.md

 ## Our Web Planner is created to ease your life by planning.
-- In To-Do List you can write your daily goals and cross them out if they're completed
+- In To-Do List you can write your daily goals and cross them out if they're completed.
+Created by Kvasova Liubov
-- You can write your plans for the month in the Calendar
+- You can write your plans for the month in the Calendar.
+Created by Sanina Anastasiia
-- Get your daily inspiration by reading motivational quotes
+- Get your daily inspiration by reading motivational quotes.
+Created by Marina Vasylieva
 - Play our games to relax from planning

 ### Previews of our website